 Much of my recent work concerns the history of religious change, conflict and identity formation.
 The Dutch Revolt and Catholic Exile in Reformation Europe (2014) examines the impact of flight, displacement and forced migration on Counter-Reformation culture.
 By mapping the Catholic diaspora during the Dutch revolt, it seeks to explain how exile worked as a catalyst of religious radicalisation and transformed the world views, networks and identities of early modern refugees.
 Together with Alexandra Bamji and Mary Laven, I edited the Ashgate Research Companion to the Counter-Reformation (2013).

 I have a broad interest in the cultural history of migration, including early modern exile, humanitarianism and transnational solidarity networks.
-This is also the topic of my current research project (see NWO VICI programme below).
 My inaugural lecture, Nieuw Amsterdam (2014) examined the ways in which immigrants and emigrants shaped notions of 'Dutchness' in the early modern period and facilitated their spreading across the globe.
 I'm currently involved with a NWO VICI Project The Invention of the Refugee in Early Modern Europe.
 It seeks to explain the emergence of the refugee as a social category in European society.

 I enjoy disseminating my research to a wider public and am keen to collaborate with museums, heritage institutions and popular media.
-Over the years, I have done some advisory work for, amongst others, the Amsterdam Museum (new collections display 2017), Rijksmuseum (Gerard ter Borch en de Vrede van Munster 1999; Maurits.
-Prins van Oranje 2000; 80 jaar oorlog 2018; RijksApp 2018), Fries Museum (De Friese Nassaus 2003), Oude Kerk Amsterdam (Kalkar kerkschatten, 2018), and various NTR, ZDF, BBC tv productions.
+Over the years, I have done advisory work for the Amsterdam Museum (new collections display, 2017), Rijksmuseum (Gerard ter Borch en de Vrede van Munster, 1999; Maurits, prins van Oranje, 2000; 80 jaar oorlog, 2018; RijksApp, 2018), Fries Museum (De Friese Nassaus, 2003), Oude Kerk Amsterdam (Kalkar kerkschatten, 2018), and various NTR, ZDF, BBC tv productions.